 Other Conference Events

-Julie Wood, MD, Medical Director and provider at Community Health Care Center in Great Falls, MT, was given the Exceptional Clinical Leadership Award for demonstrating clinical excellence and commitment to providing quality health care for all.
-Over her 15 years of service, Julie has been exemplary in her work ethic, knowledge, and dedication in treating each patient with respect and dignity.
+Elias Hernandez, Medical Director of Salud Family Health Centers’ Fort Morgan Center in Colorado, was awarded with the Exceptional Clinical Leadership Award for demonstrating clinical excellence and commitment to providing quality health care for all.

-CHAMPS held its Annual Board of Directors Meeting on Monday evening.
-Board members received regional and national updates and calls for advocacy by the following speakers:
+CHAMPS held its Annual Board of Directors Meeting on Sunday evening.
+Board members received regional and national updates and calls for advocacy from the following speakers:

 - Dan Hawkins, NACHC Senior Vice President of Public Policy and Research

 - Charlene Frizzera, President and CEO, CF Health Advisors